Early Growth of the Star Formation Rate Function in the Epoch of Reionization: an Approach with Rest-frame Optical

 \subsection{Sample Selection}

 To make a sample of galaxies at $5.09<z<6.62$ whose H$\alpha$ emissions are redshifted into the IRAC 4.5$\mu$m band, we set the sample selection criteria as follows.

 First, we select galaxies based on the photometric redshift.
-Specifically, we extract galaxies whose best-estimated photometric redshift $z_{\rm best}$ is in our target range and the relative uncertainty of the photo-$z$ estimation is less than 5\%:
+Specifically, we extract galaxies whose best-estimated photometric redshift $z_{\rm best}$ is in our target range and whose relative uncertainty on the photo-$z$ estimation is less than 5\%:

 and

 Next, we exclude X-ray sources to remove active galactic nuclei (AGNs) from our sample.
 In GOODS-S field, we eliminate AGNs identified by \citet{hsu_candelsgoods-s_2014}.
 The X-ray sensitivity limits of this AGN catalog are typically $3.2\times10^{-17}$, $9.1\times10^{-18}$, and $5.5\times10^{-17}$ erg s$^{-1}$ cm$^{-2}$ for the full (0.5-8 keV), soft (0.5-2keV), and hard (2-8keV) bands, respectively.
 These correspond to luminosity limits of $1.2\times10^{43}$, $3.4\times10^{42}$, and $2.0\times10^{43}$ erg s$^{-1}$ with assuming the redshift $z=5.8$, respectively.
 In GOODS-N field, we eliminate X-ray sources identified by \citet{alexander_chandra_2003}.
 The sensitivity limits are about $2.5\times10^{-17}$ and $1.4\times10^{-16}$ erg s$^{-1}$ cm$^{-2}$ for soft (0.5-2.0 keV) and hard (2-8 keV) bands, which correspond to luminosity limits of $9.2\times10^{42}$ and $5.2\times10^{43}$ erg s$^{-1}$ by the assumption of redshift, respectively.